Nāda yoga

 Nāda yoga's use of vibrations and resonances are also used to pursue palliative effects on various problematic psychological and spiritual conditions.
 It is also employed to raise the level of awareness of the postulated energy centers called chakra.

-Music has been used by most Indian saints as an important and powerful tool in the quest for the achievement of nirvana; notable names to be mentioned here include Kanakadasa, Thyagaraja, Kabir, Meerabai, Namdeo, Purandaradasa and Tukaram.
+Music has been used by some Indian saints as an important and powerful tool in the quest for the achievement of nirvana; notable names to be mentioned here include Kanakadasa, Thyagaraja, Kabir, Meerabai, Namdeo, Purandaradasa and Tukaram.

 Description

-The Nāda yoga system divides music into two categories: silent vibrations of the self (internal music), anahata), and external music, ahata.
+The Nāda yoga system divides music into two categories: silent vibrations of the self (internal music), anahata, and external music, ahata.
 While the external music is conveyed to consciousness via sensory organs in the form of the ears, in which mechanical energy is converted to electrochemical energy and then transformed in the brain to sensations of sound, it is the anahata chakra, which is considered responsible for the reception of the internal music, but not in the way of a normal sensory organ.

 The anahata concept refers to silent vibrations of the self, which are thought to be so closely associated with one's self and the Self that a person can not share their anahata with another human being.
 In other words, this inner sound, silent vibration of the self, is sacred and once reached will open the practitioner's chakras, which ultimately will unite the body to the divine/cosmos.

 With continued sounds and a focus on silent vibrations of the self and controlled breath, the individual can, according to Nāda yoga, "listen in on" their own anahata, their own "inner sound", which can take up to nine different forms.
 Such a process of inner awareness and sensitivity leads to increased self-recollectedness and finally to awakening.

 To concentrate on this inner sound (silent vibration of the self) as a support for meditation is very helpful to tame the mind, and when it has been clearly recognized, used for self-recollectedness in outer life as well.
 Eventually, it can be experienced as penetrating all matter and indeed vibrates eternally throughout the Creation.